bcm-uga/Loter/python-package/README.md

 Loter can be used for haplotype phasing and local ancestry inference.

-Loter is free for academic use only.

-Copyright 2017 All rights reserved - Inria, UGA, CNRS
+Loter is available under the MIT license.
+Copyright 2017 - Inria, UGA, CNRS.

 If you encounter any problem or if you have questions regarding Loter, please open an issue on [Github](https://github.com/bcm-uga/Loter.git),